Cantor set: Self-similarity

-The Hausdorff dimension of the Cantor set is equal to ln(2)/ln(3) ≈ 0.631.

 Topological and analytical properties

 Although "the" Cantor set typically refers to the original, middle-thirds Cantor set described above, topologists often talk about "a" Cantor set, which means any topological space that is homeomorphic (topologically equivalent) to it.

 As the above summation argument shows, the Cantor set is uncountable but has Lebesgue measure 0.
 Since the Cantor set is the complement of a union of open sets, it itself is a closed subset of the reals, and therefore a complete metric space.
 Since it is also totally bounded, the Heine–Borel theorem says that it must be compact.

 For any point in the Cantor set and any arbitrarily small neighborhood of the point, there is some other number with a ternary numeral of only 0s and 2s, as well as numbers whose ternary numerals contain 1s.
 Hence, every point in the Cantor set is an accumulation point (also called a cluster point or limit point) of the Cantor set, but none is an interior point.
 A closed set in which every point is an accumulation point is also called a perfect set in topology, while a closed subset of the interval with no interior points is nowhere dense in the interval.

 Every point of the Cantor set is also an accumulation point of the complement of the Cantor set.

 For any two points in the Cantor set, there will be some ternary digit where they differ — one will have 0 and the other 2.
 By splitting the Cantor set into "halves" depending on the value of this digit, one obtains a partition of the Cantor set into two closed sets that separate the original two points.
 In the relative topology on the Cantor set, the points have been separated by a clopen set.
 Consequently, the Cantor set is totally disconnected.
 As a compact totally disconnected Hausdorff space, the Cantor set is an example of a Stone space.